-I have been using the technique since 2008 and I have had consistent highly effective results.
+I have been using NAT techniques since 2008 and have had consistent highly effective results

 This is not uncommon in that I have many people come to see me for advice on their pain and dysfunction, I offer direction and advice based on my experience and knowledge, sometimes I can help them, other times I refer them off to other practitioners who would be best suited to help them.

 I soon become aware after physically assessing her signs/symptoms and Rom testing that this women was suffering with your classic frozen shoulder (adhesive capsultis), Phase 2.
 Classic night pain, global restriction in all AROM of the GH joint, PROM also confirmed with restriction.